TiantianLiu-TTL/TiantianLiu-TTL.github.io/_pages/about.md

 International Study Experience
 =====
-* \item Apr.
+* Apr.
 2021 - Aug.
 2021: Abroad (virtual) stay in the Faculty of Information Technology, Monash University, Australia.
-* \item Sep.
+* Sep.
 2016 - Jul.
 2017: Joint training of Postgraduate Student in the Department of Computer Science and Technology, ITMO University, St Petersburg, Russia.

 Publications
 ======